DadsDuds/dead-chat-wtf/README.md

 # discord bot which sends gifs through tenor
-Discord bot that I made with the sole purpose of sending gifs by typing in a command.
+Discord bot that I made with the sole purpose of sending gifs by typing in specific keywords in chat.

-If I'm being completely honest I don't remember where I stored my tenor api key since you'll need that to send gifs from tenor.

-Not to mention integrate it into your bot.
+Tenor hosts a developer portal which generates an API key, which is then used by the bot.
+(Not posted in the code here, obviously)